FORTH-ModelBasedTracker/HandTracker/README.md

 To run the hand tracker script you need to download for [Ubuntu 14.04 64](http://cvrlcode.ics.forth.gr/files/mbv/v1.0/MBV_PythonAPI_1.0.zip) or [Windows10 64](http://cvrlcode.ics.forth.gr/files/mbv/v1.0/MBV_PythonAPI_1.0.zip) the MBV and HandTracker libraries for your system.

-Unzip the package and set an environment variable named *MBV_SDK* to point to the location of the libraries.
-The runme scripts use the *MBV_SDK* variable to setup the library paths and python paths correctly before running the script.
+Unzip the package and set an environment variable named *MBV_LIBS* to point to the location of the libraries.
+The runme scripts use the *MBV_LIBS* variable to setup the library paths and python paths correctly before running the script.

 You are done.
 Run the `runme.sh` or `runme.bat` script to test the hand tracker.